n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ### 2. Cluster identification ###

-A cluster in the USE model is defined according to a generalized, visual pattern that is common to all supported scripts.
+A cluster in the <abbr>USE</abbr> model is defined according to a generalized, visual pattern that is common to all supported scripts.
 Consequently, the cluster-identification expressions used do not enforce linguistic or orthographic correctness.